 Unplugged abandoned oil and gas wells can pose serious health, safety, and environmental risks, most of which are shifted onto the public and not internalized by the industry.
 Unlike some active wells, unplugged and poorly plugged abandoned and orphaned wells are not under systematic monitoring or control and the location of every well is not known.
 Many of these wells are leaking harmful greenhouse gases.
-While many states and other jurisdictions (in general) require that nonproducing oil and gas wells be plugged and the well sites restored, some operators may not do this, especially if they are declaring bankruptcy, the bonding requirements represent just a fraction of the restoration and plugging costs, or a well is no longer economically viable because of low energy prices and its cheaper to let the well idle.
+While many states and other jurisdictions (in general) require that non-producing oil and gas wells be plugged and the well sites restored, some operators may not do this because bonding requirements represent just a fraction of the restoration and plugging costs.
+Operators may also idle wells if energy prices are low because it's cheaper than plugging them.
 The well plugs themselves are also problematic.